 If you would like more information about this report or have any questions you may contact Bob Forsyth, Licensed Water Plant Operator at 732-892-1287 or send an email to publicworks@ptboro.com.
 We want to keep you informed about your water supply and distribution system.
-You may also attend any of the regular Borough Council meetings held at Town Hall located at 2233 Bridge Avenue on the second and fourth Mondays of each month at 7:00 p.m.
-Our website can be found at www.ptboro.com.
+You may also attend any of the regular Borough Council meetings held at Borough Hall located at 2233 Bridge Avenue.
+The meeting schedule is posted at Borough Hall and on the Borough website at www.ptboro.com.